Ivana505/catoverse-blog/TESTING.md

 - This is also part of the repository cloned for the project that should not be touched.

 ![unsolved bug](documents/testing/unsolved_bugs.png)

-- Unsolved bugs which I could not resolve are the HTML validation errors.

 ### Django Administration testing